 If you're looking on the internet to see if Trisodium Phosphate in Breakfast Cereal is a big deal or not, you will find that Snopes says–No. Trisodium Phosphate in Breakfast Cereal is just no biggie.

 They acknowledge that TSP is used as a paint thinner but they claim that just because something is used for something that seems caustic like thinning paint, doesn't mean it's toxic.
 They then compare TSP to sodium bicarbonate (baking soda), stating that if you're OK eating baking soda (and most of us are), then you should be OK eating TSP.

-And as I mentioned, Snopes says that TSP is like bleach.
-So just because they rank the paint thinner claim as false, that doesn't mean that I want this in my cereal, amiright?
+Snopes does say that TSP's pH is like bleach.
+So just because they rank the paint thinner claim as false (and it very well might be), that doesn't mean that I want this in my cereal.